 John Bruna (Jangchub Chophel) is an author, counselor, educator, mindfulness and Dharma teacher.
-With humble and challenging beginnings, he grew up in a low-income environment, surrounded by drugs, alcohol, and violence.
-In 1984, at the age of 22, John began a spiritual journey that changed the course of his life.
+With humble and challenging beginnings, he grew up in a low-income environment, surrounded by drugs and violence.
+In 1984, at the age of 22, John found recovery and began a journey that changed the course of his life.
 As a result of that journey, John has been able to turn his experiences of being a dishwasher, auto mechanic, corporate manager, graduate student, and spiritual practitioner into insights on how to live productively, creatively, and collaboratively.
 After living in different cultural and economic environments, along with educational and spiritual training, John has become an accessible, authentic teacher and role model for people who want positive change and progress in their life.

 In addition to other professional pursuits, John had also been a student of Buddhism for many years.
 A teaching by His Holiness the 14th Dalai Lama inspired him to become an ordained Buddhist monk.
 In August 2005, John traveled to Gaden Shartse Monastery in India, where the eminent Lati Rinpoche ordained him with the name of Jangchub Chophel.
 Returning from India, he continued his monastic studies at Thubten Dhargye Ling, under the guidance of the venerated teacher, Geshe Tsultim Gyeltsen.
 John then returned to the classroom, teaching another 3 years while in monastic robes.

 In 2008, John left the classroom to serve the Gaden Shartse monastery as Director of their Cultural Foundation.
 In this capacity, he spent three years organizing and participating in Tibetan Buddhist cultural and educational events as part of the Sacred Earth and Healing Arts of Tibet Tour throughout the United States.
-On the tour John became well known his warmth, humor, and ability to make complicated topics easy and accessible to a Western audience.
+On the tour, John became well known for his warmth, humor, and ability to make complicated topics easy and accessible to a Western audience.